arankwende/ipmi-mqtt/freebsd-service/README.md

 ```
 nano /etc/rc.config
 ```
-And add the following line:
+And add the following line (for the user we created who will be executing the program):

 ```
 ipmimqtt_localuser="USER"
 ```

 We can now test it:
 ```